VFPX/ThorRepository/.github/ISSUE_TEMPLATE/bug_report.md

 ### ✔️ Expected result

-_What is the expected result of the above steps?_
+What is the expected result of the above steps?

 ### ❌ Actual result

-_What is the actual result of the above steps?_
+What is the actual result of the above steps?

----
-_Any of the sections following might be removed if unused_
+## 📷 Debugging Info
+Please add screenshots of
+- Error Message
+- Windows from the debugger
+     - Trace window
+     - Locals window
+     - Call stack window

 ## 📷 Screenshots

-_Are there any useful screenshots?
-WinKey+Shift+S and then just paste them directly into the form_
+Are there any other useful screenshots?
+WinKey+Shift+S and then just paste them directly into the form.

-## Hints

-_Any usefull hints how to deal with the problem?_